junkunyuan/Awesome-Domain-Generalization/README.md

 # Papers & Code
-We show the papers and the corresponding implementation code (the unofficial code is marked with *).
+> We list the papers and the corresponding implementation code (the unofficial code is marked with *).

 ## Survey
 - Domain Generalization in Vision: A Survey [[arXiv 2021](https://arxiv.org/abs/2103.02503)]